 Some of the earliest evidence of salt processing dates to around 6000 BC, when people living in the area of present-day Romania boiled spring water to extract salts; a salt works in China dates to approximately the same period.
-Salt was also prized by the ancient Hebrews, Greeks, Romans, Byzantines, Hittites, Egyptians, and Indians.
+Salt was prized by the ancient Hebrews, Greeks, Romans, Byzantines, Hittites, Egyptians, and Indians.
 Salt became an important article of trade and was transported by boat across the Mediterranean Sea, along specially built salt roads, and across the Sahara on camel caravans.
-The scarcity and universal need for salt have led nations to go to war over it and use it to raise tax revenues.
+The scarcity and universal need for salt have led nations to go to war over it and use it to raise tax revenues, for instance triggering the El Paso Salt War which took place in El Paso in the late 1860.
 Salt is used in religious ceremonies and has other cultural and traditional significance.

 Salt is processed from salt mines, and by the evaporation of seawater (sea salt) and mineral-rich spring water in shallow pools.
 The greatest single use for salt (sodium chloride) is as a feedstock for the production of chemicals.
-It is used to produce caustic soda and chlorine; it is also used in the manufacturing processes of polyvinyl chloride, plastics, paper pulp and many other products.
-Of the annual global production of around three hundred million tonnes of salt, only a small percentage is used for human consumption.
+It is used to produce caustic soda and chlorine, and in the manufacture of products such as polyvinyl chloride, plastics, and paper pulp.
+Of the annual global production of around three hundred million tonnes, only a small percentage is used for human consumption.
 Other uses include water conditioning processes, de-icing highways, and agricultural use.
 Edible salt is sold in forms such as sea salt and table salt, the latter of which usually contains an anti-caking agent and may be iodised to prevent iodine deficiency.
 As well as its use in cooking and at the table, salt is present in many processed foods.

 Sodium is an essential element for human health via its role as an electrolyte and osmotic solute.
-However, excessive salt consumption may increase the risk of cardiovascular diseases, such as hypertension, in children and adults.
+However, excessive salt consumption increases the risk of cardiovascular diseases such as hypertension.
 Such health effects of salt have long been studied.
 Accordingly, numerous world health associations and experts in developed countries recommend reducing consumption of popular salty foods.
 The World Health Organization recommends that adults consume less than 2,000 mg of sodium, equivalent to 5 grams of salt, per day.

 In common usage, salt is a mineral composed primarily of sodium chloride (NaCl).
 When used in food, especially in granulated form, it is more formally called table salt.
 In the form of a natural crystalline mineral, salt is also known as rock salt…